 During specific times of the year, some organizations need to staff up to meet demands.
 Hiring seasonal workers not only provides extra sets of hands, it also benefits organizations by providing new talent and fresh perspectives.
 Of course, there are financial as well as legal considerations for CFOs to keep in mind when hiring and paying your seasonal workforce.

 CFOs may think that hiring seasonal workers will increase benefit costs; however, the Affordable Care Act (ACA) has an exception for those workers.

-The ACA specifies that an organization that employs an average of 50 or more full-time employees (employed on average at least 30 hours per week), including full-time equivalent employees, is considered an "applicable large employer" (ALE) subject to the Employer Shared Responsibility Provisions.
+The ACA specifies that an organization that employs an average of 50 or more full-time employees (employed on average at least 30 hours per week), including full-time equivalent employees, is considered an "applicable large employer" (ALE) subject to the Employer Shared Responsibility Provisions, according to the IRS.
 That means you must provide health insurance to employees or pay a penalty.
-Whether an employer is an ALE is determined each calendar year, depending on the average size of its workforce during the prior year (2015 number of employees and hours of service determine whether an employer is an ALE for 2016).
+Whether an employer is an ALE is determined each calendar year, depending on the average size of its workforce during the prior year (2018 number of employees and hours of service determine whether an employer is an ALE for 2019).

 1. The workforce exceeds 50 full-time employees for 120 days or fewer during the calendar year.

 2. Employees in excess of 50 employees during such 120-day period are seasonal workers.

 ALEs are permitted to treat seasonal employees differently from full-time nonseasonal employees because the ALE does not have to offer seasonal employees medical benefits.
 What can be confusing is that the terms "seasonal worker" and "seasonal employee" are both used in the Employer Shared Responsibility provisions.
 The term "seasonal worker" is used to determine whether an employer is an ALE.
 A "seasonal employee" is defined as an employee hired into a position for which the customary duration of the job is expected to be six months or fewer.